-(i.e. public relations in ternship.
-6 major at Binghamton University and I am looking for I feel I could apply th erest/skills in, for example ese same skills/abilities to your opportunity. about this opportunity?
-9 what emp eed to do some research into ployers are looking for to be mment on this.
-Tips to Describing Your Strengths: • Completing the FOCUS 2 assessment and reviewing values and work interests" results g the "skills,
+((e.g. public relations internship.
+6 My name is I am a major at Bi inghamton University and I am looking for I have experience/interest/skills in , for example Г - I feel I could apply these same skill s/abilities to your opportunity.
+Can you tell me more about this op portunity? nto wha need to do some research at employers are looking able to comment on this.
+Tips for describing your strengths: • Complete the FOCUS 2 assessment and review the "skills, values and work interests" results.

-• Ask your friends what qualities they most admire about you
+Ask your friends what qualities they most admire about you.
+Ask supervisors what they think your greatest strengths are.